-The PHA must verify all information provided by the family.
-Based on verified information related to the eligibility requirements, including PHA suitability standards, the PHA must make a final determination of eligibility.
+The PHA must verify all information provided by the family (see Chapter 7).
+Based on verified information related to the eligibility requirements, including PHA suitability standards, the PHA must make a final determination of eligibility (see Chapter 3).

 When a determination is made that a family is eligible and satisfies all requirements for admission, including tenant selection criteria, the applicant must be notified of the approximate date of occupancy insofar as that date can be reasonably determined [24 CFR 960.208(b)].